POLICY HUB

 Cancer research

 Over the past 20 years hundreds of cancer research organisations have popped up.
-Billions is being spent but are we making in-roads?
-Moreover, what happens with your money when so many organisations duplicate administrative back houses?
+Billions of dollars is being spent, but are we making an in-road?
+Moreover, what happens with your money when so many organisations duplicate their administrative back-of-house?

 CLICK - PRELIMINARY BRIEF